hafizulwanandaputra/pectk-antrean/README.md

 ## User Roles

-There are 4 user roles used on this application:
+There are 3 user roles used on this application:

-1. **Admin**: is used to manage everything of this application with exclusively access to manage users and its sessions and generating transaction password for transaction cancellation.
+1. **Admin**: is used to manage everything of this application (except creating and calling queue numbers) with exclusively access to manage users and its sessions and generating transaction password for transaction cancellation.
-2. **Medical Records**: used to manage patients and register patients for outpatient care.
+2. **Security**: used to create and print queue number.
-3. **Pharmacist**: is used to manage medicine stocks, external prescriptions, and printing e-ticket and prescription document from confirmed doctor prescriptions.
-4. **Doctor**: is used to provide diagnoses, procedures, medicine prescriptions, and eyeglass prescriptions given to patients, as well as to create surgery room orders, outpatient reports, and surgical reports.
-5. **Cashier**: is used to manage actions and making transaction of the actions and medicines.
-6. **Nurse**: is used to provide assessment, screening, education, and supporting checks to patients.
+3. **Admission**: used to call and set queue number status.

 ## Important Change with index.php